-10. Fills Within 100-Year Floodplains.
-The activity must comply with applicable FEMA-approved state or local floodplain management requirements.

-11. Equipment.
-Heavy equipment working in wetlands or mudflats must be placed on mats, or other measures must be taken to minimize soil disturbance.

-12. Soil Erosion and Sediment Controls.
+- 10. Fills Within 100-Year Floodplains.
+The activity must comply with applicable FEMA-approved state or local floodplain management requirements. - 11.
+Equipment.
+Heavy equipment working in wetlands or mudflats must be placed on mats, or other measures must be taken to minimize soil disturbance. - 12.
+Soil Erosion and Sediment Controls.
 Appropriate soil erosion and sediment controls must be used and maintained in effective operating condition during construction, and all exposed soil and other fills, as well as any work below the ordinary high water mark or high tide line, must be permanently stabilized at the earliest practicable date.
-Permittees are encouraged to perform work within waters of the United States during periods of low-flow or no-flow, or during low tides.
+Permittees are encouraged to perform work within waters of the United States during periods of low-flow or no-flow, or during low tides. - 13.
+Removal of Temporary Fills.

-13. Removal of Temporary Structures and Fills.
-Temporary structures must be removed, to the maximum extent practicable, after their use has been discontinued.
 Temporary fills must be removed in their entirety and the affected areas returned to pre-construction elevations.
-The affected areas must be revegetated, as appropriate.

-14. Proper Maintenance.
-Any authorized structure or fill shall be properly maintained, including maintenance to ensure public safety and compliance with applicable NWP general conditions, as well as any activity-specific conditions added by the district engineer to an NWP authorization.

-15. Single and Complete Project.
+The affected areas must be revegetated, as appropriate. - 14.
+Proper Maintenance.
+Any authorized structure or fill shall be properly maintained, including maintenance to ensure public safety and compliance with applicable NWP general conditions, as well as any activity-specific conditions added by the district engineer to an NWP authorization. - 15.
+Single and Complete Project.
 The activity must be a single and complete project.
 The same NWP cannot be used more than once for the same single and complete project.